 - The 24-month period beginning on the date on which the person's absence begins; or

 - The day after the date on which the person fails to apply for or return to a position of employment.
-[See DECB]
+[See DEBB]

 38 U.S.C.
 4317(a)

-During any period of leave under the Family and Medical Leave Act (FMLA), a district shall maintain coverage under any group health plan for the duration of the leave at the level and under the conditions coverage would have been provided if the employee had continued in employment continuously for the duration of the leave.
-29 U.S.C.
+During any period of leave under the Family and Medical Leave Act (FMLA), the ESC shall maintain coverage under any group health plan for the duration of the leave at the level and under the conditions coverage would have been provided if the employee had continued in employment continuously for the duration of the leave.
+[See also DEBA] 29 U.S.C.
 2614(c); 29 C.F.R.
-825.209, .210, .213 [See also DECA]
+825.209, .210, .213

 Upon Termination or Other Qualifying Event (COBRA)